-I also urge you to follow MEMA on Facebook and Twitter, on our website, and at www.mass.gov/mema.
+I also urge you to follow MEMA on Facebook and Twitter, on our at www.mass.gov/mema and by downloading our free smartphone app for emergency alerts: Massachusetts Alerts .
 These resources will provide you timely information on severe weather and other events that may impact your safety and community.
 Your city or town, and its emergency management director, also are great resources as you prepare for, or deal with disasters.

 Be prepared and stay informed, and help your neighbors and community prepare for, respond to and recover from disasters.